Mike Harmon (racing driver): NASCAR career

 Harmon made his NASCAR debut in 1996 driving the No. 24 Chevrolet at South Boston Speedway, where he finished 31st after a transmission failure.
 He ran seven more races in the car that season, with a best finish of 23rd, but a sponsorship struggle caused his team to close down.
 He was scheduled to return to NASCAR in 1999, when he signed with Donlavey Racing to compete for NASCAR Winston Cup Rookie of the Year honors.
 Harmon was reportedly fired from the team during preparation for that year's Daytona 500 when he refused to let another driver try to get more speed out of the car.

 In 2001, Harmon returned to the Busch Series, driving fourteen races for Mixon Motorsports in the No. 44 Pontiac Grand Prix.
 His best finish was a 28th at Indianapolis Raceway Park, the only race he finished that year.
 He made an additional start for Moy Racing at Talladega Superspeedway, finishing 35th, and competed in two Craftsman Truck races for MB Motorsports and Troxell Racing, respectively.
 He made 25 starts for Mixon in 2002, with a best finish of 22nd at Daytona.
 The following season, he competed in a career-high total of 32 races and finished seventeen of them.
 With a new team partner in Global Industrial Contractors, Harmon had his first career top-twenty finish at IRP and finished 23rd in points.

-GIC-Mixon switched to the No. 24 in 2004 and after the Aaron's 312, he was released from the team and replaced by Shane Hmiel.
+GIC-Mixon switched to the No. 24 in 2004 and after the Aaron's 312, Harmon was released from the team and replaced by Shane Hmiel.
 He made two more starts that season, his best finish being 33rd at Memphis Motorsports Park for Oostlander Racing.
 In 2005, Harmon and Oostlander purchased part of the assets of Innovative Motorsports and ran the first four races of the season in the No. 21 Chevrolet Silverado, before focusing mainly on ARCA racing.
 Harmon attempted a Busch Series race later in the year at Memphis for Bobby Norfleet, but did not qualify.

 Harmon returned to NASCAR in 2007, driving the No. 44/No. 48 car for Richardson-Netzloff Racing in the Busch Series.
 He made seven races with a best finish of 38th before handing the ride off to Jennifer Jo Cobb late in the season.
 He attempted a larger part-time season in the No. 84 Chevrolet fielded by the new Elite 2 Racing team in 2008, for eighteen races.
 Harmon posted his best finish in the Nationwide Series to date, finishing seventeenth at the Aaron's 312.

 In 2009, Harmon started racing in his own No. 84 car and then took over the No. 07 Chevrolet for SK Motorsports.
 He would also start and park in his own No. 24 in four Camping World Truck Series races.
 For 2010, Harmon has run part-time in the Truck Series for both Lafferty Motorsports and Daisy Ramirez Motorsports.